SHird/lociNGS/README.txt

 Population Tree: ((0,1):5,(2,3):4):6
 Inheritance Scalar: 1
 Mutation Model: H
-Mutation Rate (optional): 0.008
-Mutation Rate Range Lower (optional): 0.0007
+Mutation Rate (optional): 0.000008
-Mutation Rate Range Upper (optional): 0.0009
+Mutation Rate Range Lower (optional): 0.000007 Mutation Rate Range Upper (optional): 0.000009

 If you aren't using the Mutation Rate Parameters, delete them from the file.
-If you are, please note that the mutation rate you enter needs to be the XXX mutation rate, lociNGS will divide it by the length of each locus to give a PER BASE mutation rate (which is what the program requires).
+If you are, please note that the mutation rate you enter needs to be the substitutions / site mutation rate; lociNGS will multiply this rate by the length of each locus (# of sites) to give a per base mutation rate (which is what the program requires).
 Also note that the Population Tree is required and is a very specific format, so please check with the IMa2 documentation for how to write it.

+Also note, the same inheritance scalar and mutation model will be printed for every locus.
+If you have different types of data (autosome, mtDNA, X- or Y-linked data), you might want to put the similar types together in a folder and load them independently into lociNGS, and export with the correct inheritance scalar in the IMa2InputFile.
+You can then concatenate the files.

 6.3 Migrate format
 Migrate format requires that an IMa2 additional file be in the folder, but doesn't use the information – so if you just need Migrate output, leave the example IMa2InputFile.txt in the folder as is.